adomokos/climb_that_mountain/blog/2016/06/using-ruby-on-aws-lambda.md

 The index.handler will be invoked by Lambda, which will spawn a new child process by executing the `hello` shell script, which will run the Ruby code with Traveling Ruby.

-The `package` make target will assemble the directory for AWS Lambda and compress it into a zip file.
+The `package` Make target will assemble the directory for AWS Lambda and compress it into a zip file.
 This is how that code looks:

 ```shell
 LAMBDADIR=hello-1.0.0-linux-x86_64